hashdag/hashdag.github.io/index.md

 nav: main
 ---

-I'm an early member of Kaspa community, been spending the last 8 years on crypto R&D. This is my first attempt at blogging, primarily on crypto, tech, and the West
+A blog on crypto, tech, and the West